bbauska/W3Cx-5of5/README.md

   title="Geolocation logo"
   alt="Geolocation logo." />

-The Geolocation HTML5 JavaScript API is implemented by most modern Web browsers, and uses different means to get the current location: GPS, GSM/3G triangulation, Wifi, IP address, etc.
+<p>The Geolocation HTML5 JavaScript API is implemented by most modern Web
+browsers, and uses different means to get the current location: GPS, GSM/3G triangulation, Wifi, IP address, etc.</p>

-It is possible to prompt the user to activate the GPS (this is what most GPS navigation software does on mobile phones), or ask for a particular mean among those available.
+<p>It is possible to prompt the user to activate the GPS (this is what most
+GPS navigation software does on mobile phones), or ask for a particular mean among those available.
 It is also possible to track the current position when it changes.
-This is useful for writing a navigation application or for tracking in real time the position of different participants in the case of an application that involves several persons at the same time (using WebSockets, for example).
+This is useful for writing a navigation application or for tracking in real time the position of different participants in the case of an application that involves several persons at the same time (using WebSockets, for example).</p>

-Browser support for the Geolocation API is excellent, both on mobile and on desktop devices.
+<p>Browser support for the Geolocation API is excellent, both on mobile and
+on desktop devices.</p>

 <h5>External resources:</h5>